Shiroi Fusen: Chocolate Sandwich White Senbei Crackers

 When it comes to traditional Japanese snack food, what comes to my mind right away is “Senbei (煎餅)”, which, together with Okaki and Arare, is known as one of the representative Japanese rice crackers.

 Although traditional Senbei is usually either lightly salted or brushed with soy sauce, in modern times Senbei comes in various types and many flavors, and some are even sweet.

-Speaking of Senbei rice crackers with a sweet taste, there are roughly 2 types, the one whose cracker itself is flavored with something sweet and the other consisting of 2 rice crackers with sweet stuff in between.
+As for sweet Senbei, there are roughly 2 types; one whose cracker itself is flavored with something sweet, while the other consists of 2 rice crackers between which sweet stuff is placed.